 - flash creative nonfiction – 800 words max

-- For our small press submission guidelines, visit our Books by Hippocampus page
+- For our small press submission guidelines, visit our Books by Hippocampus page (closed from March 1 - Aug.
+1. 2018)

 - Our articles section (review, interviews, etc.) is by assignment only, and handled by our section editors